 Your contract will set out which features come with your package.
 It will consist of either a telephone line plus one of its broadband packages, or TV, broadband and a telephone line.
 In order to get TalkTalk broadband and TV you need a phone line, so all its packages include a phone line.

-Most TalkTalk customers can choose between 3 different broadband speeds.
-Ultrafast broadband is available to some customers in a few parts of the UK, but availability is still quite limited.
+Most TalkTalk customers can choose between three different broadband speeds: 11Mbps, 38Mbps and 67Mbps.
+Ultrafast broadband is also available to some customers in a few parts of the UK, but availability is still quite limited.

 Your TalkTalk contract will tell you what your phone number will be.
 This can be a new number, or a number you have requested to take with you from your previous provider.
 You will also see which boosts you have added.
 Boosts are extra services you can add to your TalkTalk package for an extra monthly fee.

 TalkTalk contracts now come with Pay As You Go calls as standard.
-Depending on the type of number you are calling, the per minute cost is the same at all times.
-International and Unlimited UK calling boosts are available at an extra cost, plus all customers get CallSafe call screening as standard.
+Depending on the type of number you are calling, the per-minute cost is the same at all times.
+International and Unlimited UK calling add-ons are available at an extra cost, plus all customers get CallSafe call screening as standard.

-When you sign up to a TalkTalk deal, you have a choice between Speedy Install or an installation performed by an engineer.
-If you select Speedy Install, you will be sent a kit containing all the equipment and cables required for your package.
-This kit is sent out after your service has been switched on to avoid any confusion which could be caused by the service not working yet.
-Customers who choose Speedy Install have the option of booking a free engineer visit within the first 10 days of receiving their kit.
+When you sign up to a TalkTalk deal, you have a choice between self-install or an installation performed by an engineer.
+If you select self-install, you will be sent a kit containing all the equipment and cables required for your package.
+This kit is sent out after your service has been switched on to avoid any confusion that could be caused by the service not working yet.
+Customers who choose self-install have the option of booking a free engineer visit within the first 10 days of receiving their kit.
 So If you are struggling to get things up and running, you are covered.
 Alternatively, you can book an engineer installation when ordering your package.

 The TalkTalk contract allows cancellation within 30 days of being connected.
 You will however be charged for the service received before cancellation.